•

 Water Collection System - Cistern

-Digging a well was an option, but I heard too many stories about people who dug wells, then later, had to dig them deeper as the water supply became less available.
+Digging a well was an option, but I heard too many stories about people who dug wells, then later had to deepen them as more people dug wells around them and lowered the water table.

-Since I wasn't planning to live on the property (yet), I decided that a rain catchment system would not only be fairly easy to construct, it would store the amount of water that I needed for mixing concrete and showers, etc.
+Since I wasn't planning to live on the property (yet), I decided that a rain catchment system was the ideal solution.
+A rain catchment system would be easy for me to construct and - with the right size tank - could store the water I needed for mixing concrete and taking showers.

 On my property, I built an RV shelter that serves as a docking station for my travel trailer on weekends.
-It has a 34' x 17' sheet metal roof that is perfect for a rain catchment system.
+It has a 34' x 17' sheet metal shed-style roof perfect for a rain catchment system.
+I installed a gutter along the length of the lower end of the roof and a 450-gallon tank to store the rainwater.

 Using the Rain Harvesting Calculator

-I used the Rain Harvesting Calculator to determine how much rainwater I could capture with 1 inch of rainfall, on my 34' x 17' roof.
+I used the Rain Harvesting Calculator to determine how much rainwater I could capture with 1 inch of rainwater on my 34' x 17' roof.
 The result was 360.3 gallons!
+It doesn't seem possible, but it adds up quickly.

 Cistern